benjaminTan10/solana-cli-sniper/readme.md

 * You have installed the latest version of [Rust](https://www.rust-lang.org/tools/install).
 * You have a Windows/Linux/Mac machine.

-## Installing FirstTx
+## Installing Mevarik

-To install FirstTx, follow these steps:
+To install Mevarik, follow these steps:

 1. Clone the repository:
    ```bash